-Top 5 catches in the history of IPL
+Top 5 catches in the history of the IPL

-IPL has witnessed some miraculous catches and some of them are purely magical.
+IPL has witnessed some miraculous catches over the years, and these 5 were purely magical.

 The Indian Premier League(IPL) has witnessed some breathtaking fielding efforts and striking catches ever since its inception in 2008.
 The quick nature of the format means that every single run saved and every catch taken could be match-turning ones.